turingschool/front-end-curriculum/projects/module-2/flash-cards.md

 ## Rubric

 For the rubric sections below, you will be scored as **Wow**, **Yes** or **Not Yet** depending on whether you have demonstrated competency in that area.
 Each section lists examples of what types of things we may be looking for as demonstrations of competency.
-Just as there are many ways to approach code, there are many many ways to demonstate competency.
-There are just some examples.
+Just as there are many ways to approach code, there are many many ways to demonstrate competency.
+These are just some examples.

 ### Functional Expectations
 * Wow: Application fulfills all requirements *as well as* an extension from iteration 4.